MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/Configuring-load-balancing-in-VMM.md

 After you create a VIP template, users \(including self\-service users\) can specify the VIP template when they create a service.
 When a user models a service, they can pick an available template that best matches their needs for the type of load balancer and the type of application.

-> [!NOTE]
-> For information about how to create VIP templates, see [How to create VIP templates for hardware load balancers in VMM](How-to-create-VIP-templates-for-hardware-load-balancers-in-VMM.md) and [How to create VIP templates for Network Load Balancing &#40;NLB&#41; in VMM](How-to-create-VIP-templates-for-Network-Load-Balancing--NLB--in-VMM.md).

 ### <a name="BKMK_hw"></a>Hardware load balancer workflow
 The following list describes the hardware load balancer workflow to load balance a service tier: